jspsych/jsPsych/docs/overview/data.md

 var data = jsPsych.data.get().first(n);
 ```

-Counting the number of correct trials in a data collection:
+Counting the number of trials with a correct response in a data collection:
 ```js
 var count = jsPsych.data.get().filter({correct: true}).count();
 ```